salesforce/terraform-provider-policyguru/website/docs/d/polic-sentry_document.html.markdown

 an IAM policy document, for use with resources which expect policy documents, such as the `aws_iam_policy` resource.

--> For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://learn.hashicorp.com/terraform/aws/iam-policy).
+-> For more information about building AWS IAM policy with Terraform, see the [AWS IAM Policy Resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_policy).

 ```hcl
 data "policy-sentry_document" "example" {